Climate change's impact on SWFL insects

 Most of the crops that we eat require those insects, and some of them just can’t take the heat.
 Others need colder environments to complete their life cycle.
 If they can, we will start to see them move.

-“These often rely on plants that may not be there for them in that area.
-So it can mean significant decreases to extinction for certain populations because of it,” said Dr. Fassbender.
+“These often rely on plants that may not be there for them in that area, so it can mean significant decreases to extinction for certain populations because of it,” said Fassbender.